web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/define.md

 For more information please visit [webpack - DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

 :::tip
-When using Rspack as the bundler, the supported types can be found in [Rspack.builtins.define](https://www.rspack.dev/config/builtins.html#builtinsdefine).
+When using Rspack as the bundler, the supported types can be found in [Rspack - DefinePlugin](https://rspack.dev/plugins/webpack/define-plugin).
 :::

 ### Example